tanzich/FilmReview-SentimentAnalysis/README.md

 ## Website URL and PowerPoint
 Below is the link of a powerpoint presentation that summarizes our overall goals.

 Currently, we have created a dashboard, that allows users to type in a message.
 From the provided message, we will attempt to tell whether it is a positive or negative message.
 We also show the emotions behind the message using a pie chart.
+In the Review Page, users can review any Product/ Movies/ Tv shows from the drop down selection and receive a sentiment analysis behind their review.
 Here is the link to our dashboard and our powerpoint:

 ### Dashboard link
 https://tanzich.github.io/FilmReview-SentimentAnalysis/template/